 And the worst part?
 I celebrated both deaths.
 Nate’s, though, with that snake slowly approaching him, still leaves me disturbed.

-Maybe that is exactly why so many people were as shocked as I was.
-It is not only the death of Nate Jacobs, but the suffocating feeling of watching a character reduced to a collapsing body while the camera refuses to look away.
-And it was very difficult to watch.
+That is probably why so many viewers reacted so strongly.
+It is not just Nate Jacobs dying, but the suffocating sensation of watching a character slowly reduced to a collapsing body while the camera refuses to look away.

 Descubra mais sobre